intel/llvm/sycl/doc/extensions/Reduction/Reduction_status.md

 * `sycl::reduction` is described in [SYCL 2020 standard](https://www.khronos.org/registry/SYCL/specs/sycl-2020/html/sycl-2020.html#sec:reduction).

 These two specifications for reduction are pretty similar.
-The implementatoin of `sycl::reduction` is based on (basically re-uses) the implementation of `sycl::ext::oneapi::reduction`.
+The implementation of `sycl::reduction` is based on (basically re-uses) the implementation of `sycl::ext::oneapi::reduction`.

 There are non-critical differences in API to create the reduction object. `sycl::reduction` accepts either `sycl::buffer` or `usm memory` and optional property `property::reduction::initialize_to_identity` as parameter to create a reduction, while `sycl::ext::oneapi::reduction` accepts `sycl::accessor` that has `access::mode` equal to either `read_write` (which corresponds to SYCL 2020 reduction initialized without `property::reduction::initialize_to_identity`) or `discard_write`(corresponds to case when `property::reduction::initialize_to_identity` is used).